mrios23/HES_CSCIE31_Grad_Assignment_Practice_Problem/README.md

   * To get the application to start, run the command "npm run start-dev".
   * Open your browser, and navigate to "localhost:8080".
 This should bring you to a home page with additional instructions on how to complete the practice problem.
   * Follow the instructions on the home page.

+To see the solution, please see this GitHub Repository: https://github.com/mrios23/HES_CSCIE31_Grad_Assignment_Practice_Solution.git.